oracle-livelabs/apex/apex-professional-hol15/approval-management.md

     begin
        select mgr into l_mgr from employee_details where emp_name=:APP_USER;
-    if :APP_USER = :MGR_NAME then --this is the first approver -- set the request id to be the id of the task created when the request was submitted l_request_id := :APEX$TASK_ID;
+    if :APP_USER = :MGR_NAME then --this is the first approver -- Set the request id to be the id of the task created when the request was submitted l_request_id := :APEX$TASK_ID;
     else
-       -- this is an intermediate approver, set the request id from the corresponding task parameter value l_request_id := :REQ_ID;
+       -- This is an intermediate approver; set the request id from the corresponding task parameter value l_request_id := :REQ_ID;
     end if;
     if l_mgr is null or :ESTIMATED_COST < 50000 then -- the approval is complete